-It’s official (sort of), Connor Lamb will be the next congressman from Pennsylvania’s 18th District.
-And he’s a Democrat (sort of).
-In Trump Country (sort of).
+It’s official (maybe), Connor Lamb will be the next congressman from Pennsylvania’s 18th District.
+And he’s a Democrat (maybe).
+In Trump Country (maybe).

 See, there’s what we know and then there’s what we know.
 Know what I mean?
 And lest we forget, the Philadelphia Inquirer reminds us: